-Recent studies have shown that overweight men with excess fat in the stomach and waist have lower male sex hormone levels than men who are not overweight.
-Men with excess body fat break down male hormones faster than do leaner men.
-This may be another reason why obese men suffer from ED at higher rates than lean men.
+Men with extra body fat break also break down male hormones faster than leaner guys.
+This may be another reason why obese men have higher rates of ED than lean men.

 Exercise regularly.
-Regular exercise may reduce the risk of ED.
-Choose exercises that you enjoy.
-In addition to reducing the risk of ED, exercise also can help you manage stress.
+Choose activities that you enjoy.
+Besides lowering the chances that you'll get ED, physical activity can also help you manage stress.
 Check with your doctor before starting any exercise program.